USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 to determine what the current laws are.

 <sup><a name="Footnote_5">5</a></sup> Except for works created by U.S. Federal
 Government employees in the course of their duties.
-These are automatically in the public domain.
+These works do not have copyright attached within US jurisdiction.

 <sup><a name="Footnote_6">6</a></sup> Some licenses have guidelines that
 differ from the ones described here.
 For example, the GPL states that the